 - When the upper surface begins to look cooked (it will no longer look soft or runny), flip the Dosa.
 By this time, ideally, the surface that was underneath should be light golden in color.
 Cook for 1 minute after flipping.

 - The Dosa is almost done.
 Fold it in half and allow to cook for 30 seconds more.

-- Serve the ready Dosa with side dishes like South Indian Coconut Chutney, South Indian Gunpowder Chutney, and Sambar.
-I like to make and serve Dosas immediately while I cook as this means they are crisp and fresh when eaten.
+- Serve the ready Dosa with side dishes like South Indian coconut chutney, South Indian gunpowder chutney, and sambar.
+We like to make and serve Dosas immediately while we cook as this means they are crisp and fresh when eaten.
 This, however, is not absolutely necessary.
 You can also make, stack and serve the Dosas later.
 Just ensure you keep them warm until serving time by placing them - just like with pancakes - in a closed dish.

 - Before you start making the next Dosa, fold another sheet of paper towel into a wad and dip it in ice cold water.
 Squeeze the wad to remove excess water and then rub it all over the surface of the pan to cool it slightly.
 This ensures your next Dosa will spread evenly and not break because the pan is too hot.
 Now proceed as you did for the last Dosa.

 Want to see how to make a Dosa step-by-step?
-Take a look at my Photo Tutorial on How to Make Dosas
+Take a look at our Photo Tutorial on How to Make Dosas.